How we raise puppies

 Weeks 5-8

 We teach the puppies a strong ‘default sit’ which Puppy Culture calls ‘manding’.
 We do this by constantly reinforcing sits and by helping with lures where necessary.
-We use the clicker to mark the moment the pup sits and to deliver the food.
+We use the clicker to mark the moment the pup sits.
+Then we deliver the food.

 We have sessions individually with each puppy but, after a short while, it is possible to train them together by simply quickly reinforcing any sits that occur.

 The ‘sit’ is an important behaviour for most gundogs.
-But this is also instilling the concept of self-control in the presence of reinforcers, which is a very important concept.
+This is again instilling the concept of self-control in the presence of reinforcers, which is a very important concept.

-We also teach manding because a lot of new owners have trouble with puppies jumping up when they want something.
+Often, new owners have trouble with puppies jumping up at them.
 We teach our puppies to ‘sit to say please’ so that new homes don’t have to deal with this.
+You will need to continue to reinforce sits, when they are offered.

 When we appear at the side of the pen, we are often greeted by lots of sitting puppies instead of frantic scrabbling!